gpbl/react-day-picker/docs/DayPickerAPI.md

-  navBar,         // The navigation bar with the arrows to switch between months navButtonPrev,  // Button to switch to the previous month navButtonNext,  // Button to switch to the next month
+  navBar,         // The navigation bar with the arrows to switch between months navButtonPrev,  // Button to switch to the previous month navButtonNext,  // Button to switch to the next month navButtonInteractionDisabled,  // Added to the navbuttons when disabled with fromMonth/toMonth props

   month,          // The month's main tables caption,        // The caption element, containing the current month's name and year